-'''

 Usage: NEO_RI_exchange_type type

-'''

-type: Integer that specifies the type of RI method used especially for calculating the exchange terms in the simulation.
+type: String that specifies the type of RI method used especially for calculating the exchange terms in the simulation.

-- 1 : Using the RI-V method.
-(Should be avoid in extended systems) - 3 : Using the RI-LVL method.
-(Default) - 32: Using the RI-LVL method but ultilize a sparsed storage and algorithm for linear algebra.
-This option will be slower than option 3 for small systems but faster for large systems. - 5 : Not using RI method at all.
-This should be only used when once use NEO_density_fitting_type 0. - 51: Directly calculating exchange terms using the wavefunctions of protons, but use RI-V to calculate electrostatic potentials. - 53: Directly calculating exchange terms using the wavefunctions of protons, but use RI-LVL to calculate electrostatic potentials.
+- 1/V: Using the RI-V method.
+(Should be avoid in extended systems) - 3/LVL : Using the RI-LVL method.
+(Default) - 32/LVL_fast: Using the RI-LVL method but ultilize a sparsed storage and algorithm for linear algebra.
+This option will be slower than option 3 for small systems but faster for large systems. - 5/noRI: Not using RI method at all.
+This should be only used when once use NEO_density_fitting_type 0. - 51/noRI_V: Directly calculating exchange terms using the wavefunctions of protons, but use RI-V to calculate electrostatic potentials. - 53/noRI_LVL: Directly calculating exchange terms using the wavefunctions of protons, but use RI-LVL to calculate electrostatic potentials.